 What’s the current government guidance regarding COVID-19 and cycling?

-Which riding spots have closed due to COVID-19?
+Which riding spots are closed due to COVID-19?

-Most UK bike parks and trail centres have now closed, along with many forest car parks and all cafes, plus all mountain bike trails that come under the remit of Natural Resources Wales.
+Under the original lockdown, all UK bike parks and trail centres closed, along with many forest car parks and all cafes, plus many waymarked trails.

 What impact is COVID-19 having on racing and events?

 The World Cup calendar has been revised, shortened and postponed until the autumn, with some venues hosting two rounds on the same weekend: